NERC-CEH/catalogue/README.markdown

 Multiple catalogues are supported by this software.

-A catalogue has it's own:
+A catalogue has its own:
 - search page
 - style
 - editor and publisher groups